Massaging bed rest is often the only way for severe lower back pain.

 How regularly?
 At least every half an hour, and even more frequently.
 I don't think you can do too many; within reason.
 Our basic lower back exercise program takes only 40 seconds; perhaps a minute when you're in severe pain.

-Lower back exercises done every morning before arising are an absolute necessity for the difficult lumbar or sacroiliac condition; in fact, I say that like flossing teeth, they are for everyone.
+Lower back exercises done every morning before arising are an absolute necessity for the difficult lumbar or sacroiliac condition; in fact, I say that, like flossing teeth, they are for everyone.
+In conjunction with massaging bed rest they can and often should be done frequently.

-Cold hot therapy is often a better, and far safer solution to pain, than powerful but dangerous medication.
+Cold hot therapy is often a better, and far safer solution to pain, than powerful but dangerous medication; an ice pack can easily be used in conjunction with massaging bed rest.

 Ice is not only a very effective painkiller, with no dangerous side effects, but also has an anti inflammatory effect.
 It decreases swelling, always a feature of severe lower back pain.